 NFPA 921, Guide for Fire and Explosion Investigations plays a fundamental role in fire and explosion investigations.
 A new edition of NFPA 921 is scheduled to be published in 2014.
 For years, this document has played a critical role in the training, education and job performance of fire and explosion investigators.
 It also serves as one of the primary references used by the National Fire Academy to support its fire/arson-related training and education programs.
 It is imperative that investigators understand the scope, purpose and application of this document, especially since it will be used to judge the quality and thoroughness of their investigations.

 SAN DIEGO - A Team 10 and Scripps News investigation found arson fires are not investigated properly in many American cities -- including San Diego -- due to a chaotic patchwork of reporting systems and standards.

 Many deliberately set building fires are not reported to the federal government.

 Nationally, just 5 percent of all residential building fires are intentionally set, according to the National Fire Incident Reporting System, which is part of the Department of Homeland Security.
 Data collected by Scripps News suggests the national arson rate to be significantly higher.

 Anyone wanting to place an ad offering employment opportunites should call the CCAI Office at 909 865-5004.

-Part Time Fire Investigator – Southern California
+Fire Investigator – Southern California